CodyDeLaTorre/reading-notes/201/class1.md

 - H1 vs Span: Use the right tool for the Job.
 It will be more work to make the span look like a heading when H1 is already one

-- Semantics are important for many reasons, screen readers use them as signposts for visually impaired people and search engines will consider its as important keywords to influence the page's search rankings
+- Semantics are important for many reasons, screen readers use them as signposts for visually impaired people and search engines will consider them as important keywords to influence the page's search rankings

 ### What is JavaScript?